 The Apple Tracking Policy allows administrators to monitor and manage critical device tracking events on macOS systems.

-This policy enhances visibility into device actions such as USB connection activity, device lock events, and device wipe actions, helping IT teams maintain better audit trails and compliance oversight.
+This policy enhances visibility into device actions such as USB connection activity, device lock events, device wipe actions, and App block tracking, helping IT teams maintain better audit trails and compliance oversight.

 Overview